SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ![alt text](/images/gce_createinstance_1.png "GCE Create VM Instance")

-Select standard 2 vCPU machine type, and at least 6 GB of memory, a CentOS 7 OS, and a disk with a size of at least 30 GB deployed on Centos7 OS:
+Select a machine type with CPU and physical memory that meets your [Connection Scaling Tier requirements](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm ), CentOS 7 OS, and a disk with a size of at least 30 GB deployed on Centos7 OS:

 **Note:** In an HA deployment it's recommended to choose a different availability zone for each node.
 Also, the Monitor node requires only 1 vCPU and the standard 10 GB of disk space.